 There are no set rules for this.
 However, your practice should be able to offer you an appointment to see a GP or other healthcare professional quickly if necessary.
 You can normally see any doctor within your practice.
 This is quite normal, especially if you need an appointment quickly.
 However, if it is more convenient, you should also be able to book appointments in advance.
 It is important to keep your appointment, or notify the practice if you have to cancel or change it.
 Read the section about GP appointments for more detailed advice.

-You can also visit an NHS walk-in centre (WiC) or Minor injuries unit (MIU).
+You can also visit an NHS walk-in centre (WIC) or minor injuries unit (MIU).
 These can provide treatment for minor injuries or illnesses such as cuts, bruises and rashes.
-NHS WiCs and MIUs have proved to be a successful complementary service to traditional GP and A&E services.
-Some NHS WiCs offer access to doctors as well as nurses.
 However, they are not designed for treating long-term conditions or immediately life-threatening problems.
 You don't need to be registered and you don't need an appointment.
 Any member of the public can simply walk in to be seen regardless of where they are registered.
 Some offer pre-booked appointments.

 How to complain

 All GP practices have a written complaints procedure.
 You will find this at the reception or on the practice website.
 As a first step, speak to the practice manager.
 You can also complain to the practice in writing or by email.
-If this doesn't resolve the problem, or you'd rather not raise the issue directly with the practice, you can complain to the NHS Commissioning Board Area Teams.
+If this doesn't resolve the problem, you can take your complaint to the Parliamentary and Health Service Ombudsman.